nicm42/100-days-of-code/log.md

 Thoughts: I'm still trying to get my head round which is best to use where.
 Now I've done an overview of the whole thing, I need to work on individual bits next.

 Link to work: https://github.com/nicm42/tribute

+Day 7: 6th March 2019
+Progress: Did nearly half of the ES6 section on freeCcodeCamp.

+Thoughts: It was slow going because I've vaguely seen arrow functions before, but never used any of the rest.
+And it turns out that some of the things you need to use in challenges will get taught later.
+And some of them fail if you leave comments in.

+Link to work: freeCodeCamp profile: https://www.freecodecamp.org/nicm42